ti-cortex-m4/demo-java-virtual-threads2/readme.md

 * the Java core library has been refactored to make most of the operations non-blocking
 * the virtual thread stack is much smaller and dynamically resizable

 Java _virtual threads_ are a solution to achieve the same level of throughput that Golang is already demonstrating with its _goroutines_.
-The OpenJDK team has been working on preparing the JDK for virtual threads within the Project Loom for several years.
+The OpenJDK team has been working on preparing the JDK for virtual threads for several years.
 The pre-existing blocking code in the Java core library still behaves the same way, but OS threads are not actually blocked.

 For your applications to benefit from using virtual threads, you need to follow the mentioned guidelines.
 Also, third-party libraries used in your applications must be refactored by their owners or patched to become compatible with virtual threads.